 Guidance for referral to children's social care

-In any instance where there is a concern about the welfare of a child, professionals should consult the BSCB Thresholds document and follow the advice set out in should follow the BSCB's Neglect Guidance.
+In any instance where there is a concern about the welfare of a child, professionals should consult the BSCP Thresholds document and follow the advice set out in should follow the BSCP's Neglect Guidance.

 A referral to Children's Social Care for an initial assessment or pre-birth assessment should always be made if a parent, carer or pregnant woman is considered to have significant mental health problems, as indicated by the triggers given below.
 A referral should always be discussed with a manager.